theodorecurtil/real_time_dashboarding/README.md

 ### Create Dashboard

-In Superset, a `Dashboard` in made of `Charts`; so the first thing is to create a `Chart`.
+In Superset, a `Dashboard` is made of `Charts`; so the first thing is to create a `Chart`.
 To create a `Chart` we need to create a `Dataset` object.
 Click the `Dataset` button and follow the steps below to create a `Dataset` from the `SALES` topic.

 ![](./pictures/create_dataset.png)

 Create a time-series area chart from the `SALES` dataset and add a couple of configurations to the chart, as shown below.
-Then save the `Chart` and add it to a new `Dashboard`!
+Then save the `Chart` and add it to a new `Dashboard`.

 ![](./pictures/create_chart.png)